drone/autoscaler-docs/content/reference/drone-google-zone.md

 toc: false
 ---

-An optional string value, specifies the zone in which instances are created.
+An optional string value, specifies the zone(s) in which instances are created.
+This accepts a single zone or multiple separated by commas.

 ```
-DRONE_GOOGLE_ZONE=us-central1-a
+DRONE_GOOGLE_ZONE=us-central1-a,us-central1-b,us-central1-c
 ```